-Burger is a really popular among people of all generations.
+The burger is really popular among people of all generations.
 Nevertheless, not many have ever thought about the background of the mouthwatering patty.

-The origin of burger is somewhat blurry and unclear.
-That is due to the fact there isn’t any correct documentation to offer some suggestion about how the burger was invented.
+The origin of burgers is somewhat blurry and unclear.
+That is due to the fact there isn’t any correct documentation to offer some suggestions about how the burger was invented.
 However, numerous people have stated that the patty was initially discovered in the middle ages.

 Tartars (a group of Mongolian warriors) would once put pieces of beef beneath the saddles.
 Under the pounds of the riders as well as the saddle, the beef would turn soft enough to be ingested raw.
 That’s how the original beef patty appeared.

-A meal similar to the today’s burger, to some degree, arrived at America near the nineteenth century.
-The meal, referred to as Hamburg style beef, was delivered to Hamburg from Russia during the fourteenth century and once the German immigrants came to America, they had taken it with them and brought this to America.
+A meal similar to today’s burger, to some degree, arrived in America near the nineteenth century.
+The meal, referred to as Hamburg-style beef, was delivered to Hamburg from Russia during the fourteenth century and once the German immigrants came to America, they had taken it with them and brought this to America.
 Eventually, the raw, sliced piece of beef developed into the ‘patty in a bun’.
 Therefore, it could be stated that America had a significant role in presenting the world the burger that we eat today.

 It has been believed that Wisconsin is where the hamburger comes from.
 It is claimed that Charles Nagreen began a meatball small business, in the Outagamie County Fair, when he had been fifteen.
 As the meatballs had been difficult to handle while walking around, his business ended up as a failure.
 That was when Nagreen came up with the idea to flatten the meatballs and put them between two slices of bread.
 Actually, it is as well claimed that he was the person who gave the hamburger the name.